andreykaere/ixwindow/README.md

 format.
 Usually, one can find it somewhere in `/usr/share/icons` directory (one can use `find` or `fd` utility for it).

+You can try it out on some icons in `examples/custom-icons` folder.

 ## Known issues & limitations

 - Lack of png support, but replacing `jpg` with `png` would require compositor